 The simple truth is: every marriage goes through rough patches.
 Sometimes you can work through them on your own, but there are other times when surviving those rough patches requires the kind of help a marriage counselor can provide.

-But, when is the right time to turn to marital counseling?
+But, when is the right time to turn to marital or divorce counseling?
 Is it at the first sign of trouble; when things are beginning to take a turn for the worse; or when you realize you cannot get past this on your own?
 Furthermore, if you do opt for marital counseling, what guarantees do you have that it will help?

 Some of the answers to those questions might surprise you, so … keep reading!